Milkyy-dev/TALK---Plain-Speech-Programming/README.md

 ## 📎 To-Do Ideas

-- [ ] Full `if/elif/else` conditionals
+- [ ] Better interpreter
-- [ ] Functions and reusable blocks
+- [ ] More commands
-- [ ] File I/O operations
+- [ ] Syntax highlighting
-- [ ] Basic graphics or sound support
+- [ ] VSCode Extension
-- [ ] Online playground
+- [ ] Libraries!

 ---

 ## 📣 Contributing

 Feel free to fork and expand.
-Plain Speech is a sandbox for exploring how to make coding accessible and human-readable.
+TALK is a sandbox for exploring how to make coding accessible and human-readable.